 All About Water Recycling And Reuse - Recycled water and reclaimed water

-Recycled water or reclaimed water (also called wastewater or sewage) has been used to sustain landscaping irrigation, commercial and industrial water needs, recharging groundwater aquifers, and drinking.
+Recycled or reclaimed water (also called wastewater or sewage) has been used to sustain landscaping, irrigation, commercial and industrial water needs, recharge groundwater aquifers, and drinking.

-Recycled water is treated to remove impurities and other contaminants primarily for water conservation and sustainability, instead of discharging to surface waters to rivers and oceans.
+Recycled water is treated to remove impurities and other contaminants primarily for water conservation and sustainability instead of being discharged to surface waters, rivers, and oceans.

 It is a fact that all water on Earth is considered recycled water, but "recycled water" or "reclaimed water" typically means wastewater sent from a home or business through a pipeline system to a treatment facility.

-It is treated to a level consistent with its intended use, and then the water is routed right away to a recycled water system.
-It is treated differently depending upon the source, water use, and how it gets delivered.
+It is treated to a level consistent with its intended use, and then the water is routed immediately to a recycled water system.
+It is treated differently depending on the source, water use, and how it gets delivered.

-There are cases that recycled water is being used to increase stream flow by releasing storage water from tanks under normal conditions.
+In some cases, recycled water increases stream flow by releasing storage water from tanks under normal conditions.
 This is mainly to benefit the ecosystem and improve aesthetics, for instance, along Calera Creek in the City of Pacifica, CA.

-In addition, there has been scientifically proven water technology that allows communities to reuse water for many possible and varied purposes intended for industrial cooling, irrigation, and drinking.
+In addition, scientifically proven water technology allows communities to reuse water for many possible and varied purposes intended for industrial cooling, irrigation, and drinking.

 Here are a few lists of communities that have safely used recycled water for many years: